cesc-park/CRCN/README.md

 ```

-1. Doc2Vec
+1. Doc2Vec.
-	First, we have to training doc2vec model.
+	Train the doc2vec model.

 	```
 	python doc2vec_training.py
 	```

-2. RCN
+2. RCN.
-	Trainig RCN model.
+	Train the RCN model.
-	If you want to use GPU (In this example device is 0), excute below code.
+	If you want to use GPU (in this example device is 0), execute the below code.

 	```
 	CUDA_VISIBLE_DEVICES=0 THEANO_FLAGS=mode=FAST_RUN,device=gpu,floatX=float32 python rcn_training.py
 	```
-	If you want to use CPU, excute below code instead of above code.
+	If you want to use CPU, run the below instead of the above.

 	```
 	python rcn_training.py
 	```

+3. CRCN.
-3. CRCN
+	Train the CRCN model.
-	Trainig RCN model.
-	If you want to use GPU (In this example device is 0), excute below code.
+	If you want to use GPU (In this example device is 0), execute the below code.
 	```
 	CUDA_VISIBLE_DEVICES=0 THEANO_FLAGS=mode=FAST_RUN,device=gpu,floatX=float32 python crcn_training.py
 	```
-	If you want to use CPU, excute below code instead of above code.
+	If you want to use CPU, run the below instead of the above.

 	```
 	python crcn_training.py
 	```

-##Generate Output
+##Output Generation

 Generating output is easy.
-The program will load training and test datasets, then automatically generate outputs.
+The following script loads training and test datasets, then automatically produces outputs.

 ```
 python generate_output.py
 ```

-##Acknowledge
+##Acknowledgement

+We implement our model using [keras](http://keras.io/) package.
-We use keras package (We changed it to make our model).
-Thanks for keras developers.
+Thanks for keras developers. :)

 ## Authors